fenago/data-analysis-scala/Lab_1.md

-This chapter provided a high-level overview of the Scala programming language.
+This lab provided a high-level overview of the Scala programming language.
 We looked at some of the object-oriented and functional programming aspects of Scala using applied examples.
-This chapter touched upon the array, list, and map functionalities of the Scala collection API.
+This lab touched upon the array, list, and map functionalities of the Scala collection API.
 These data structures have numerous uses in the data analysis life cycle.
-The chapter also provided the necessary information to set up and install the Scala tools that are essential for understanding and applying the topics covered in subsequent chapters.
+The lab also provided the necessary information to set up and install the Scala tools that are essential for understanding and applying the topics covered in subsequent labs.
 Finally, a quick overview of the data-centric Scala libraries was provided.
-We will be making use of these libraries in the next few chapters to solve specific data life cycle problems.
+We will be making use of these libraries in the next few labs to solve specific data life cycle problems.

-In the next chapter, we will look at the data analysis life cycle and associated tasks.
+In the next lab, we will look at the data analysis life cycle and associated tasks.